open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>audience</b></td>
         <td>string</td>
         <td>
-          audience is the intended audience of the token.<br/>
+          audience is the intended audience of the token.
+A recipient of a token must identify itself with an identifier specified in the audience of the token, and otherwise should reject the token.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>expirationSeconds</b></td>
         <td>integer</td>
         <td>
-          expirationSeconds is the requested duration of validity of the service account token.<br/>
+          expirationSeconds is the requested duration of validity of the service account token.
+As the token approaches expiration, the kubelet volume plugin will proactively rotate the service account token.<br/>
           <br/>
             <i>Format</i>: int64<br/>
         </td>